MPH in Nutrition Degree Programs, Online Included

 • Master of Public Health in Nutritional Sciences

-When choosing a program that is the best fit, students should pay attention to core and elective coursework options, whether the program includes an internship or practicum component, full vs part-time study expectations, and any prerequisites that may be required.
+When choosing a nutrition program, students should pay attention to what is the best fit for them: core and elective coursework options, whether the program includes an internship or practicum component, full vs part-time study expectations, and any prerequisites that may be required.

 School Program Admissions